haschka/emacs-fasta-mode/README.md

 the modeline of emacs, which shall be super helpful for editing emacs file.

 Maybe once later I will add a go to sequence + position command.

+### How to use this

+Open `fasta-mode.el` in emacs and run `M-x eval-buffer` you than can open a fasta file and run `M-x fasta-mode` and you should get the sequence position a the current cursor position as well as the current sequence name written out in your mode-line

+You can probably add this in all kinds of ways to your emacs installation, using your `.emacs` file or in other ways.